matt-saltzman01/yumly/README.md

 # Chefly

 Group project for UI and Mobile Apps at JHU.
-It should be titled Chefly.
+The directory should be titled Chefly, not yumly.
 Chefly allows you to search for recipes based on what you have in your fridge, and save the ones that you like.